Objective comparison of methods to decode anomalous diffusion: Methods

-\item{Recall and RMSE$_{\rm{TP}}$.} For the assessment of changepoint localization error in T3, we followed two different evaluation approaches.
+\item{Recall, false positive rate, Jaccard similarity coefficient, and RMSE$_{\rm{TP}}$.} For the assessment of the changepoint localization error in T3, we followed two different evaluation approaches.
 For the challenge evaluation, we simply quantified the ${\rm RMSE}$.
 Trajectories showing no changepoint were considered as having a dummy changepoint either at index $1$ or $199$.
 However, to get a better understanding of methods' performance, we also considered an alternative analysis.
-For this, ground truth and predicted changepoints within a distance $\epsilon = 10$ from the start/end points were removed and the associated trajectories were considered as not having a changepoint.
-Matching changepoints were identified as true positives and used to calculate the recall and the RMSE in true positive position pairs RMSE$_{\rm{TP}}$(Fig.~\ref{fig:task3}d).
-Predicted changepoints not matching any ground truth changepoint were identified as false positives.
-Similarly, ground truth changepoints not having any prediction were counted as missed events. \end{itemize}
+For this, trajectories with ground truth and predicted changepoints within a distance $\epsilon = 20$ from the start/end points were considered as not having a changepoint.
+We thus considered four cases: \begin{itemize} \item predicted and ground-truth positions located at $\epsilon<t<L-\epsilon$, counted as true positives (TP); \item predicted and ground-truth positions located at $t\le\epsilon$ or $t\ge L-\epsilon$, counted as true negatives (TN); \item the predicted position located at $\epsilon<t<L-\epsilon$ but the ground-truth located at either $t\le\epsilon$ or $t\ge L-\epsilon$, counted as false positive (FP); \item the predicted position located at either $t\le\epsilon$ or $t\ge L-\epsilon$. but the ground-truth located at $\epsilon<t<L-\epsilon$, counted as false negative (FN). \end{itemize} Based on this classification, we evaluated the recall (also known as sensitivity):